-Schedules must be prepared and submitted by the employees participating in the program for approval by their supervisor for the upcoming month three (3) working days prior to the commencement of the month.
+Schedules must be prepared and submitted by the employees participating in the program for approval by their supervisor for the upcoming three (3) month working days prior to the commencement of the month.
 These schedules will reflect time worked, time used, and any accumulated time carried forward.

-The accumulated banked time of 7.5 hours must be taken as a paid day off on the scheduled day, or if this is not possible, within 60 days of the last modified day worked.
+The accumulated banked time of seven and one half (7 $\frac{1}{2}$) hours must be taken as a paid day off on the scheduled day, or if this is not possible, within 60 days of the last modified day worked.